-This designation contains three zones: Urban Commercial (C3), the Group Commercial (C4), and the General Commercial (C5).
-As mentioned, the Highway Commercial (C9) zone is pending.
+This designation contains four zones: Urban Commercial (C3), Group Commercial (C4), General Commercial (C5), and Highway Commercial (C9) zone.
 The requested zone for this application is the General Commercial (C5) Zone which is intended for land uses that rely on the visibility and ease of access from high-volume traffic areas leading into Bridgewater.
 In particular, entryways into town on North Street and Dufferin Street, and to a lesser degree, Victoria Road.
 These areas are characterized by uses such as automobile dealerships, automobile repairs, gas stations, equipment rental services, and drive-through restaurants.
 These areas are not conducive to residential development and living, therefore residential is not permitted in the C5 zone.